scossu/lakesuperior/README.md

 ## Quick Install: Running in Docker

+Thanks to @mbklein for docker image and instructions.

 You can run LAKEsuperior in Docker for a hands-off quickstart.

 [Docker](http://docker.com/) is a containerization platform that allows you to run